-The gross loans and finance lease receivables balance decreased in the first six months of 2024 to RON 5.7 billion, compared to RON 5.9 billion at 31 December 2023 (comparative information for 31 December 2023 has been extracted from the Unaudited Interim Financial Statements for the six months period ended on 30 June 2024, being restated following methodology changes, according to the new value thresholds for classification in segments: Large Corporate Clients, Medium Corporate Clients, SME Clients, and Micro Business Clients), at BT Group level.
-As at 30 June 2024, the number of clients also decreased by 2.3 per cent. compared to 31 December 2023, with more than 2,600 new loans representing over RON 1.8 billion.
-In 2023, the gross loans and finance lease receivables balance increased to RON 5.5 billion, compared to the previous year, from RON 4.6 billion at BT Group level.
+The gross loans and finance lease receivables balance increased in 2024 to RON 6.9 billion, compared to RON 5.9 billion at 31 December 2023, at BT Group level.
+As at 31 December 2024, the number of clients also decreased by 1.4 per cent. compared to 31 December 2023, with more than 5,500 new loans representing over RON 3.8 billion.
+In 2023, the gross loans and finance lease receivables balance increased to RON 5.9 billion, compared to the previous year, from RON 4.6 billion at BT Group level.
 As at 31 December 2023, the number of clients also increased by 13 per cent. compared to 31 December 2022, with more than 5,800 new loans representing in total over RON 2.9 billion loans.

-In addition, more than 1,928 loans were granted by the Issuer during 2024 within the governmental programme IMM Invest Plus which allocated funds from: Romanian Counter-Guarantee Fund, Romanian Rural Credit Guarantee Fund and Romanian SME Credit Guarantee Fund.
+In addition, more than 1,928 loans were granted by the Issuer during the first half of 2024 within the governmental programme IMM Invest Plus which allocated funds from: Romanian Counter-Guarantee

+Fund, Romanian Rural Credit Guarantee Fund and Romanian SME Credit Guarantee Fund.
 Out of the total 18,545 companies registered for IMM Invest programme, 22 per cent. of them choose the Issuer as their financing bank.